naacl-org/naacl-2025-website/_pages/participants/presenter-faq.md

 ### Delivery

 Files will be printed as they are delivered on a first come first served basis.
-Posters will be delivered at the registration desk right before the entrance of the exhibit on the first day of activities.
+Posters can be picked at the Registration Solutions Desk located on Level 2 outside of Don Américo.